statsplot/jshinyserver/documents/production.md

 ### Environment
-Only tested with latest Firefox and Chrome browsers
+Only tested with latest Firefox and Chrome browsers.
-Server:
 Java version: Oracle 8u91/8u92 or higher.
 It's developed and tested with Windows 7.
 It's supposed to work with:
 * Mac OS X
 * Debian 7